Mild cold wave hits Bangladesh | The Asian Age Online, Bangladesh

 A mild cold wave is sweeping across the country as the mercury dropped slightly, forcing people to limit their outdoor activities in many districts.

-Thursday’s lowest temperature was recorded in Chuadanga at 7.9 Degrees Celsius.
+Thursday’s lowest temperature was recoded in Chuadanga at 7.9 Degrees Celsius.
 The maximum temperature (29.8C) was recorded in Teknaf.

 In its regular weather update, the Met Office said a mild cold wave is sweeping over the regions of Rajshahi, Pabna, Naogaon, Kurigram, Nilphamari, Jashore and Chuadanga and it may spread.